-To provide long-term capital growth in excess of UK price inflation by investing predominantly in European (ex UK) listed shares.
-The fund aims to perform in line with the benchmark as closely as possible.
+To provide long-term capital growth by investing predominantly in European (excluding the UK) listed shares.
+Over the long term the fund aims to perform in line with the benchmark as closely as possible and provide growth above inflation.

 Fund description